I compiled this Tiger Barb care guide to help out beginners who are considering keeping these awesome fish.

 - Video: How To Breed Tiger Barbs

 - Common Tiger Barb diseases

 To start here are a few quick care tips for the Tiger Barb.

 - Water PH: 6.0-8.0

 - Temperature: 68-79 F

-The Tiger Barb is fast and fun to watch, its vibrant colours and semi-aggressive nature make it suitable for various tank communities, everything from Neon Tetra to Cichlid tanks.
+The Tiger Barb is fast and fun to watch, its vibrant colors and semi-aggressive nature make it suitable for various tank communities, everything from Neon Tetra to Cichlid tanks.

 Here’s What You Need To Know About The Tiger Barb

-Tiger Barb behaviour: The Tiger Barb is typically classified as a semi-aggressive fish as they are usually nippy and will chase down other slow or long finned fish.
+Tiger Barb behavior: The Tiger Barb is typically classified as a semi-aggressive fish as they are usually nippy and will chase down other slow or long finned fish.